awalk5448/awalk5448/README.md

 🌱 I'm currently diving deep into web development as a student at the **SheCodes bootcamp**.
 My goal is to build beautiful, intuitive, and accessible digital experiences.
 I love finding new ways to combine the technical challenge of coding with my passion for creative expression.

-🚀 When I'm not coding, you can find me writing fiction and poetry on my WordPress blog (canvasofreflections.com), painting, or sketching.
+🚀 When I'm not coding, you can find me writing fiction and poetry on [my WordPress blog](https://canvasofreflections.com), painting, or sketching.

 ---